-The TOE, through a combination of Android's multi-user capabilities and Security Enhancements (SE) for Android, provides the ability to create an isolated container within the device.
-Within a container a group of applications can be installed, and access to those applications is then restricted to usage solely within the container.
-The container boundary restricts the ability of sharing data such that applications outside the container cannot see, share or even copy data to those inside the container and vice versa.
+The TOE, through a combination of Android's multi-user capabilities and Security Enhancements (SE) for Android, provides the ability to create an isolated profile within the device.
+Within a work profile a group of applications can be installed, and access to those applications is then restricted to usage solely within the work profile.
+The work profile boundary restricts the ability of sharing data such that applications outside the work profile cannot see, share or even copy data to those inside the work profile and vice versa.
 Exceptions to the boundary (such as allowing a copy operation) must be configured by the administrator via policy.
-Furthermore, the container boundary policy can control access to hardware features, such as the camera or microphone, and restrict the ability of applications within the container to access those services.
+Furthermore, the work profile boundary policy can control access to hardware features, such as the camera or microphone, and restrict the ability of applications within the work profile to access those services.

-FIA\AFL\EXT.1
+FIA AFL EXT.1

-The Work Profile container maintains, in Flash, the number of failed logins since the last successful login, and upon reaching the maximum number of incorrect logins, the Work Profile container performs a full wipe of data protected by Knox (i.e. data inside the container).
+The work profile maintains, in flash, the number of failed logins since the last successful login, and upon reaching the maximum number of incorrect logins, the work profile performs a full wipe of data protected by Knox (i.e. data inside the work profile).
 An administrator can adjust the number of failed logins for the hybrid and password login mechanism from the default of ten failed logins to a value between one and thirty through an MDM.

-FIA\UAU\EXT.4 (KMD)
+FIA_UAU_EXT.4 (KMD)

-The TOE requires a separate password or hybrid authentication for its container, thus protecting all Enterprise application data and shared resource data.
-The user must enter either their password or both their password and biometric (if the user has configured hybrid container authentication and enrolled a biometric) in order to access any of the Enterprise application data.
+The TOE requires a separate password or hybrid authentication for its work profile, thus protecting all Enterprise application data and shared resource data.
+The user must enter either their password or both their password and biometric (if the user has configured hybrid authentication and enrolled a biometric) in order to access any of the Enterprise application data.